crosswalk-project/crosswalk-website/documentation/Manifest/05-Icons.md

 *   In Crosswalk 8 or later, the `icons` field is compatible with the [`icons` field in the W3C manifest specification](http://w3c.github.io/manifest/#icons-member).

-*   In Crosswalk 1-7, the `icons` field is non-standard and based on the format used in the [manifest for Chromium extensions](https://developer.chrome.com/apps/manifest/icons).
+*   In Crosswalk 1-7, the `icons` field is a non-standard extension, based on the format used in the [manifest for Chromium extensions](https://developer.chrome.com/apps/manifest/icons).

-Also note that in both cases, this field has no effect when used in a `manifest.json` file [loaded into an embedded Crosswalk](#documentation/manifest/using_the_manifest/Load-an-application-into-an-embedded-Crosswalk).
+Note that in both cases, this field has no effect when used in a `manifest.json` file [loaded into an embedded Crosswalk on Android](#documentation/manifest/using_the_manifest/Load-an-application-into-an-embedded-Crosswalk).

 ## W3C variant (Crosswalk 8)

 The field is a list of icon objects, each of which defines a URL for the icon as a minimum (via a `src` attribute).
-The icon's `type` attribute can be specified, so Crosswalk can determine whether the graphics format of the icon is supported; and the optimal rendering `sizes` and screen pixel `density` for which the icon is intended can also be set.
+The icon's `type` attribute can be specified, describing the graphics format of the icon; and the optimal rendering `sizes` and screen pixel `density` for which the icon is intended can also be set.

-As an example, here is a simple manifest which specifies two icons, one to be used where a 64x64 pixel icon is needed, and the other when a 128x128 pixel icon is needed and the screen pixel density is 2:
+As an example, here is a simple Crosswalk manifest which specifies three icons: one to be used when a 64x64 pixel icon is needed; one to be used when a 128x128 pixel icon is needed; and one to be used when a 128x128 pixel icon is needed and the screen pixel density is 2:

     {
       "name": "simple_app",